gustavochm/Transport-Properties-Mie-Fluid/README.md

 - pandas (tested on version 1.5.3)
 - jax (tested on version 0.4.4)
 - flax (tested on version 0.6.6)

+### Erratum (17-01-2024)

+In the original [publication](https://doi.org/10.1021/acs.jpcb.3c06813), we proposed some ANN models that only considered the "residual" contribution of a transport property (see Eqs.
+18).
+The originally implemented correlation for the transport property at the dilute gas limit had a typo.
+This typo has been corrected in this repo, and the models produced by Eqs.
+18 have been updated accordingly.
+This typo has also been corrected in the [supplementary information](./SI_Transport_Properties_Mie_fluid.pdf) (Eq.
+S4).

+Thanks to [Vegard Jervell](https://github.com/vegardjervell) for making us aware of this.

 ### License information